Types of Hypercortisolism

 Adrenocorticotropic hormone (ACTH)-independent hypercortisolism (cortisol-secreting adrenal adenoma or hyperplasia)

-Cortisol fluctuations in patients with adrenal adenomas2
+Cortisol fluctuations in people with adrenal adenomas2

 Chart comparing normal cortisol production with unilateral adrenal adenoma cortisol production.